USS Ronald Reagan (CVN 76) Stores

-210222-N-JX361-2024 YOKOSUKA, Japan (Feb.
-22, 2021) Aviation Boatswain’s Mate (Handling) Airman Kyle Strutton, from Ore City, Texas, takes inventory before an inspection in the hangar bay of the Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76).
+210222-N-JX361-1003 YOKOSUKA, Japan (Feb.
+22, 2021) Retail Specialist Seaman Elizabeth Martinez, from Los Angeles, takes inventory in the ship’s store of the Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76).
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, as well as the collective maritime interests of its allies and partners in the Indo-Pacific region.
 (U.S. Navy Photo by Mass Communication Specialist 3rd Class Jillian Grady)

 |Date Taken: